Nanolx/NanoDroid/README.md

 You'll find the files in

-* /data/adb/.recovery_MODID
+* /data/adb/MODID_log_INSTALLDATE
-* /data/adb/.nanodroid_MODID
+* /data/adb/MODID_twrp_INSTALLDATE

 where MODID is either NanoDroid, NanoDroid_microG or NanoDroid_FDroid.
+INSTALLDATE is the date of installation in %Y%m%D_%H.%M.%S format (eg: 20180709_20.34.14), **Note: when installing through Magisk Manager INSTALLDATE might be in UTC +0000, instead of your local time offset!**

 In case of installation errors, issues or questions provide theese files in your report for easier debugging.

 #### Parallel Installations